department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - Certificate of Release or Discharge from Active Duty (DD214)
 - certifying official (VA certifying official)
 - character of service (more casually referred to as "type of service"): This is a "block" or box on the DD214 that states one of the following: honorable, general/under honorable conditions, under other than honorable conditions, uncharacterized, or bad conduct.
+- chronic: Use "long-lasting", or when needed, "illness that lasts for a long time."
 - claim exam: This is the C&P exam.
 The correct way to refer to it is "VA claim exam."
 - click: Avoid using this word (especially the phrase "click here") to prompt users to click on a link; instead link the appropriate words.
 For example: “Find an [accredited representative](https://www.vets.gov/disability-benefits/apply-for-benefits/help/index.html) to help you.” or “Learn more about [evidence requirements](https://www.vets.gov/disability-benefits/claims-process/evidence/).”
+- compensation: use "payment" or "payments."
+- competent: defined as of legal age and sound mind.
+- conditions: on first mention use "illness" or "injury."
+All other mentions "condition" or "conditions" is OK.
+- contamination: defined as water that was found to have toxic chemicals in it.
+(Exception: On the Camp Lejeune page, don't define this term.)
+- court-appointed guardian: defined as a person the court decides is in charge of caring for another person who can't take care of him or herself.

 ### D

+- death benefits: money from a Veteran’s life insurance policy when that Veteran dies.
 - deceased: Favor this word over "decedent," which is chiefly a legal term.
+- demolish: use "knock down," or when used as a noun in the context of a job of building demolition, "demolition (knocking down old buildings)."
+- dentistry: use "dental care."
 - Department of Veterans Affairs (no apostrophe)
 - Dependents’ Educational Assistance Program (also called Survivors’ and Dependents’ Educational Assistance Program): Both terms are regularly shortened to DEA.
+- dependents of Veterans: use "qualified dependents."
+- deprivation: defined as a lack of things such as sleep that people need for their physical and mental well being.
 - decision notice: We should *not* refer to this as the "decision letter."
 The Veteran undergoes a VA claim exam (casually referred to as a C&P exam), and then after VA reviews the evidence, they sent the Veteran a "decision notice" that includes the disability rating.
+- disability or permanent disability: defined as a disability that doesn't go away.
+- disability rating: defined as a rating that measures how bad or severe a disability is.
+In certain instances, we may use: "a rating that measures how bad your disability is and helps us decide your level of benefits."
+- disease: use "illness," unless it is part of a proper name of a specific disease.
+- dividend: defined as cash payments made to policyholders when the company makes a profit; OR when life insurance companies make money, they sometimes make cash payments (called dividends) to people who have policies with them.

 ### E